apache/cordova-plugin-screen-orientation/README.md

 #cordova-yoik-screenorientation

-Cordova plugin to set/lock the screen orientation in a common way for both iOS and Android.
+Cordova plugin to set/lock the screen orientation in a common way for iOS, Android and Blackberry 10.
 From version 1.0.0 the interface is based on the [Screen Orientation API](http://www.w3.org/TR/screen-orientation/).

+The plugin adds the following to the screen object:

+__lockOrientation(ORIENTATION_STRING)__
+lock the device orientation

+__unlockOrientation()__
+unlock the orientation

+__orientation__
+current orientation (ORIENTATION_STRING)

 ##Install